chen-zichen/XplainLLM_dataset/README.md

 ## Contact

-For any further queries, suggestions, or collaborations, please reach out to us at [support@email.com](mailto:).
+For any further queries, suggestions, or collaborations, please reach out to us at [zichen_chen at ucsb.edu](mailto:).